 If you are, this is the blog for you!
-Author and bridge expert Marshall Hall examines the beautiful Thornborough Bridge alongside previously unpublished images found in his new book, The Historic Bridges of Buckinghamshire.
+Author and bridge expert Marshall Hall examines the beautiful Thornborough Bridge alongside previously unpublished images found in his book, The Historic Bridges of Buckinghamshire.
 Scroll down and enjoy!

 Historically rivers have been a hub for human settlement and have long been a key part of local livelihoods, history, and culture, as well as playing a role today in providing services and leisure to people who live around them.
 All four of the earliest human civilisations were formed on great rivers: the Nile, Euphrates, Indus, and the Yellow rivers.
 Cities have traditionally sprung up at bridgeheads or where a river could be forded at any time of the year.
 A local example in Buckinghamshire is Thornborough Bridge.

 Thornborough was an important place in Roman times, marking the crossroads of five major roads.
 This east to west river crossing is at least 1,200 years old and dates back to Roman times.
 This position on Padbury Brook was originally a Roman ford, made from limestone blocks held in place with wooden stakes.
 These were found during excavations in the 1970s.

 There are two large burial mounds to the north of the bridge that date to around 200 AD, and when excavated in 1839 by the Duke of Buckingham, produced a wealth of treasures; bronze and gold ornaments, pottery and glass.
 A glass urn containing human remains also survived, indicating that the mounds resulted from a lavish funeral ceremony.